 Medications for juvenile dermatomyositis are important to fight the rheumatic inflammation initially and to keep the disease under control throughout the course.
 Often, the inflammation stops within a few years, but treatment and follow-up over several years is necessary.

-- Medicinal treatment with cortisone in the form of Prednisone tablets combined with other immunosuppressive drugs are usually required.
-The cortison dose may often be high initially, but the dose is gradually reduced.
-Side effects include weight gain and growth reduction, but are transitory.
-Other medicines with minor side effects may take over for cortisone later in the course of the course: Methotrexate, Azathioprine and others.
-Against calcinosis (calcium under the skin) no drugs have shown safe effect.
+Cortisone.
+Drug treatment with cortisone in the form of Prednisone tablets combined with other immunosuppressive drugs are usually required.
+The cortisone dose often needs to be high to begin with, but the dose is gradually reduced.
+The side effects include weight gain and growth reduction, but are transient.

 - Differential Diagnostics Aden P, 2017 (Musculoskeletal Disease Disorders)